istio/istio.io/content/docs/tasks/telemetry/export-logs-through-stackdriver.md

 ### Setting up various log sinks
 Common setup for all sinks:
 1. Enable StackDriver Monitoring API for the project
-1. Make sure principalEmail that would be setting up the sink has write access to the project and Logging Admin role permissions.
+1. Make sure `principalEmail` that would be setting up the sink has write access to the project and Logging Admin role permissions.

 #### BigQuery
-1. Create a bigquery dataset where you would like logs to get exported in bigquery
+1. Create a BigQuery dataset where you would like logs to get exported in bigquery
 1. Note down it’s id to be passed to Stackdriver handler as destination for the sink.
-It would be of the form *bigquery.googleapis.com/projects/[PROJECT_ID]/datasets/[DATASET_ID]*
+It would be of the form `bigquery.googleapis.com/projects/[PROJECT_ID]/datasets/[DATASET_ID]`
-1. Give sink’s writer identity: cloud-logs@system.gserviceaccount.com  bigquery data editor role in IAM
+1. Give sink’s writer identity: cloud-logs@system.gserviceaccount.com  BigQuery data editor role in IAM

 #### GCS
 1. Create a GCS bucket where you would like logs to get exported in bigquery.
 1. Note down it’s id to be passed to Stackdriver handler as destination for the sink.
-It would be of the form *storage.googleapis.com/[BUCKET_ID*
+It would be of the form `storage.googleapis.com/[BUCKET_ID`
 1. Give sink’s writer identity: cloud-logs@system.gserviceaccount.com  storage object creator role in IAM

-#### Pubsub
+#### Pub/Sub
-1. Create a topic where you would like logs to get exported in Pubsub
+1. Create a topic where you would like logs to get exported in Pub/Sub
 1. Note down it’s id to be passed to Stackdriver handler as destination for the sink.
-It would be of the form *pubsub.googleapis.com/projects/[PROJECT_ID]/topics/[TOPIC_ID]*
+It would be of the form `pubsub.googleapis.com/projects/[PROJECT_ID]/topics/[TOPIC_ID]`
-1. Give sink’s writer identity: cloud-logs@system.gserviceaccount.com  Pub Sub/Publisher role in IAM
+1. Give sink’s writer identity: cloud-logs@system.gserviceaccount.com  Pub/Sub Publisher role in IAM

 ### Setting up Stackdriver